makerspace/makeradmin/README.md

 ```

 After the forwarding has started, you'll need to copy the signing secret it gives you, and put it in your own `.env` file in the key `STRIPE_SIGNING_SECRET`.

-### Setting up Stripe subscription products

-When using stripe, subscriptions need to be configured via the stripe website.

-#### Stripe configuration

-If you try to access any page which needs these products (e.g. the registration page, or the member page), makeradmin will fetch them from stripe and do a bunch of validation checks on them.

-Makeradmin will use these products to create the following in stripe TODO FIX THIS

--   A **product** for base membership.
-Add the metadata "subscription_type"="membership" to the **product** item
-    -   Add a yearly **price**, and add the metadata "price_type"="recurring" to the **price** item
--   A **product** for makerspace access.
-Add the metadata "subscription_type"="labaccess" to the **product** item
-    -   Monthly price, and add the metadata "price_type"="recurring" to the **price** item
-    -   **price** for N months, where N is the binding period as specified in `stripe_subscriptions.py->BINDING_PERIOD`.
-The price should be N times the recurring price.
-Add the metadata "price_type"="binding_period"

 ## Bookkeeping and accounting